 The Aftermath of Sudan’s Elections: Last shot in the dark May 19, 2010; Sudan Tribune

 A Wager on Sudan

 Rights Groups Condemn Sudanese National Election Conditions

-How the U.S. President is bungling Sudan’s elections-and it will come back to haunt him later.
-By John Norris.
-Foreign Policy April 14, 2010
+April 14, 2010; Foreign Policy By John Norris, How the U.S. President is bungling Sudan’s elections-and it will come back to haunt him later.

-THE LAST SURVIVOR: Plant a Seed…Expect a Tree
+The Last Survivor: Plant a Seed…Expect a Tree (film)

 Draft framework agreement signed in the Chadian capital of N’Djamena 2/23 between the Government of Sudan and the Justice and Equality Movement leadership.
 Final version of a deal that sets out the terms of their forthcoming negotiations over peace in Darfur.
 Enough Project

 Darfur Rebels Welcome ICC Ruling

 January 28, 2010; Reuters